mcarton/libjsonxx/README.md

 C++11 JSON library.

-libjson++ provides the implementation of classes and functions to deal read and write JSON objects in C++.
+libjson++ provides the implementation of classes and functions to read and write JSON objects in C++.
 It's written in a STL-style and is thought to integrate to the standard library.

 Compilation